piyushsld/az-course-resources/kubernetes/capstone/capstone.md

 # Capstone Project

-The capstone project is a 3-tier application consisting of a Public Load balancer (tier-1), Frontend application(tier-2), a backend database(Postgres)(tier-3).
+The capstone project is a 3-tier application consisting of a Public Load balancer(Ingress), Frontend application(tier-1), Backend(tier-2) a backend database(Postgres)(tier-3).
 We are going to host the application in kubernetes using Ingress L7 load balancer.
 We require TLS termination at Ingress layer and certificate management through cert-manager in k8s.

 Database can be hosted as :-
 1. K8s statefulset